DavideTriso/aria-dialog/README.md

 ### HTML

-Use following HTML markup to generate a dialog:
+Use following HTML markup to create a dialog:

 ```html
 <div class="dialog" id="dialog-1">